Chronic Illness Minor

 Steps to Declare Chronic Illness Minor

-- Consult with your academic advisor regarding the feasibility of your workload to complete the minor in addition to your major requirements.
+- Consult with your academic adviser regarding the feasibility of your workload to complete the minor in addition to your major requirements.

 Course Requirements for the Chronic Illness Minor